Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Hub.md

 IoT Hub supports communications both from the device to the cloud and from the cloud to the device.
 IoT Hub supports multiple messaging patterns such as device-to-cloud telemetry, file upload from devices, and request-reply methods to control your devices from the cloud.
 IoT Hub monitoring helps you maintain the health of your solution by tracking events such as device creation, device failures, and device connections.

-IoT Hub capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, and monitoring office building usage.
+IoT Hub's capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, and monitoring office building usage.

 ## Procedure